 One of the many nice things about living in the Bay Area is the abundance of great parks and trails available, as well as the ability to explore many of these sites with our dogs.
 Summer also means a greater number of snake sightings and snake bites, making the outdoors somewhat formidable.
 Do you know what to do in the event that your dog is bitten by a snake?
-SAGE’s Dr. Lynne Morris has advice on how to handle this unfortunate situation:
+SAGE Dublin’s Dr. Lynne Morris has advice on how to handle this unfortunate situation:

 Keep your dog calm.